 Painting With A Twist In Flowood

-Since opening in April of 2018, my husband and I have been to four concerts at the Brandon Amphitheater: Hank Williams Jr., Chris Stapleton, Imagine Dragons, and Jason Aldean.
+Since opening in April of 2018, my husband and I have been to five concerts at the Brandon Amphitheater: Hank Williams Jr., Chris Stapleton, Imagine Dragons, Jason Aldean, and Dierks Bentley.

 We go to concerts all over the country and although it’s nice to see a concert close to home, the Brandon Amphitheater is nothing to write home about.

 I am not sure who employs the staff, but almost all of the ones that we have encountered have been rude.
 You’re working a concert–smile and be friendly!
 At Chris Stapleton, one of the men scanning tickets was too busy talking to his friend to do his job.
 He didn’t scan my friend’s ticket or the woman walking in behind her.
 I guess they could have saved their $90.

 The parking situation is laughable.
 We come in from Exit 56 on I-20, and just pull up on a curb and park, past Lot F. Then, you have to take a gravel path through the woods to get to the Amphitheater–you are not allowed to walk along the pavement.
 Be sure to wear walking shoes!
 On the way out, there is no one directing traffic–you just drive through all of the people walking to their cars.